What is streamflow? How do streams get their water? To learn about streamflow and its role in the water cycle, continue reading.

 Streamflow and the Water Cycle

-The U.S. Geological Survey (USGS) uses the term "streamflow" to refer to the amount of water flowing in a river.
+We use the term "streamflow" to refer to the amount of water flowing in a river.
+Sometimes you'll also see the word "discharge" used to mean the same thing.
 Although USGS usually uses the term "stream" when discussing flowing water bodies, in these pages we'll use "rivers" more often, since that is probably what you are more familiar with.

 Importance of rivers

-Rivers are invaluable to not only people, but to life everywhere.
-Not only are rivers a great place for people (and their dogs) to play, but people use river water for drinking-water supplies and irrigation water, to produce electricity, to flush away wastes (hopefully, but not always, treated wastes), to transport merchandise, and to obtain food.
+Rivers are invaluable to life everywhere.
+Not only are rivers a great place for people (and their dogs) to play, but people use river water to supply drinking-water, irrigate crops, produce electricity, flush away wastes (hopefully, but not always, treated wastes), transport merchandise, and obtain food.
 Rivers are major aquatic landscapes for all manners of plants and animals.
 Rivers even help keep the aquifers underground full of water by discharging water downward through their streambeds.
 And, we've already mentioned that the oceans stay full of water because rivers and runoff continually refreshes them.

 Watersheds and rivers